 Ruth’s talents were quickly recognised by the Australian Culinary Federation, which invited her to represent Australia at the 2000 and 2004 Culinary Olympics, as the team’s pastry chef.
-Her good friend and teammate, George Calombaris, is now head judge on Masterchef Australia.
 Following her success with the Australian Culinary team, Ruth was named Australian Pastry Chef of the Year 2002.

 In 2005, Ruth married David, who was on a work secondment to Sydney.
-On their return to the UK, she felt the time was right to start her business.
+On their return to the UK, they felt the time was right to start a business.
 In 2008, they launched Cocoa Black, a manufacturer and retailer of luxury boxed chocolates and celebration cakes based in Peebles, Scotland.

 To help raise awareness of her new business, she entered and won several professional pastry chef competitions.
 The industry awards she achieved (UK World Chocolate Master, UK Confectioner of the Year) transformed Cocoa Black into a celebrated luxury brand, with regular customers including royalty, celebrities and passionate foodies the world over.